Millersburg, Pennsylvania: Ned Smith Center for Nature and Art

 Millersburg is the home of the Ned Smith Center for Nature and Art, opened on October 9, 2004 which is named after local wildlife artist and frequent columnist of "Gone for the Day" featured in the Pennsylvania Game News.
 The Center features three gallery spaces, a gift shop, offices, classrooms, and over 500 acres of trails and streams for outdoor activities.
-During the Spring and Summer months, the Ned Smith Center hosts a variety of live performances on the DeSoto Amphitheater.
-One weekend might feature the PA Regional Ballet and the next may be a classic rock band followed the next by the sounds of a "big band".
-It is a BYOB venue but also has food and "adult beverages" available for sale.
 The Ned Smith Center is also well known for its environmental and arts education.
 A variety of youth summer camps, family "discovery programs" and school field trips are available.

+During the Spring and Summer months, the Ned Smith Center hosts a variety of live performances on the DeSoto Amphitheater.
+The amphitheater was built through the patronage of Carole Desoto in 2014 and has featured shows including ballet performances, rock concerts, and "Shakespeare in the Woods", the cumulative show of an acting camp for children hosted at the Center by Gamut Theatre Group.